alakajam-team/alakajam-poc/README.md

 ### Little TODOs

 - Figure out morph relations with TypeORM
+- Try to use the Vue tree viewer lib to make an interactive template context viewer
 - Test more advanced use cases in services
 - Find a way to optimize Webpack builds (why does rebuilding CSS currently imply rebuilding the TypeScript? could we put the libraries in a different build?)
 - Handle rejected promises on boot